open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 CSPs and CORS headers and what precautions you have to take when exposing your collector.

-#### Use OTLP exporter with HTTP
+#### Use OTLP exporter with HTTP/JSON

-[OpenTelemetry Collector Exporter with grpc][] does only work with Node.JS, therefor you are limited to use the
+[OpenTelemetry Collector Exporter with grpc][] and [OpenTelemetry Collector Exporter with protobuf][] do only work with Node.JS, therefor you are limited to use the
 [OpenTelemetry Collector Exporter with http][].

-This is not an issue, but you need to pay attention that you are exporting your data to the right endpoint, i.e. make sure that your port is set to `4318`.
+Make sure that the receiving end of your exporter (collector or observability backend) do support `http/json`, and that you are exporting your data to the right endpoint, i.e. make sure that your port is set to `4318`.

 #### Configure CSPs